Download

 Best Practices

-1. Use environment variables for secrets - Never hardcode API keys or tokens
+1. Use environment variables for secrets - Never hardcode API keys or tokens in your config unless it’s stored as a secret.

 2. Enable both CEL and AI validation - Use CEL for deterministic rules and AI for complex scenarios